By Maggie McMahon

 In Panama I witnessed violence that happened, but that was already deep in the jungle.
 They raped a girl and a woman.
 So, I was there, that is, I saw everything with my eyes and witnessed that.

-Experiences of sexual violence have long-term psychological and physical impacts for those who experience and witness it.
+Sexual violence have long-term psychological and physical impacts for those who experience and witness it.
 Victims of rape can suffer sexually transmitted infections, unwanted pregnancies, and physical trauma.
 Sexual violence can also cause feelings of depression, anxiety, PTSD, and social isolation, as well as heighten an individual’s risk of substance abuse.

 Maggie McMahon is a research intern at the Immigration Lab.
 She is a senior majoring in international studies.